 The best ways to insulate your floor

-Paying too much for your energy bills?
+Are you paying too much for your heating bills?
 Is your house cold and draughty?

 Have you already installed some form of insulation, but it just hasn’t made your cold home warmer?

-Insulating your floor may be the logical next step.
-Suspended timber floors let in cold air, dust and mould from the void below, creating cold draughts and uneven temperatures.
+Insulating your floor is the logical next step.
+Suspended timber floors let in cold, damp air, and dust from the void below.
+This creates cold draughts, uneven temperatures, condensation and mould.

 By warming cold surfaces, floor insulation is the cosiest and best way to stay warm in winter, and comfortable all year round.